abboskhonovv/abboskhonovv/README.md

-- 👋 Hi, I’m @abboskhonovv
+- 👋 Hi, I’m A'zamkhon
 - 👀 I’m interested in ...ride a horse
 - 🌱 I’m currently learning ...c++ and python
 - 💞️ I’m looking to collaborate on ...